 [Members from sororities holding associate membership in the [name] Alumnae Panhellenic Association shall not be eligible to serve as officers.]

-Individual members from NPC sororities in the [name] Alumnae Panhellenic Association shall not be eligible to serve as officers but may serve as committee chairmen or on a committee.
+Individual members from NPC sororities in the [name] Alumnae Panhellenic Association shall not be eligible to serve as officers but may serve as committee chair or on a committee.

 NOTE: This is for Alumnae Panhellenics composed of alumnae chapter membership with individual members that use a rotation selection of officers rather than election.
 For an Alumnae Panhellenic composed of all individual members, there is no limitation on members being able to hold office.